Contemporary Sports and Games (10452.1)

 It is expected that pre-service teachers will arrive at least 5-minutes before their allocated workshop and will work through each workshop in a timely fashion.

 The weekly workshops are practical and require full pre-service teacher participation.
 Therefore, to participate, pre-service teachers must be illness and injury free.
 Pre-service teachers who are ill are encouraged not to attend their schedule workshop.
 Pre-service teachers who are injured will not be able to ‘physically' participate.
 However, they will still be able to engage in the workshops in other capacities and should attend unless circumstances do not allow them to do so.
 In the event a pre-service teacher is ill or injured, it is the responsibility of the pre-service teacher to contact their tutor before their scheduled workshop to make adjustments to their learning.

 Worn clothing attire and footwear must be non-restrictive and appropriate for safe participation in physical activity.
 Before any pre-service teacher participation in physical activity the following two (2) documents must be completed.
 Both documents can be found on the unit's Canvas site and must be submitted to the dedicated Canvas dropbox:

 - ESSA Adult Pre-exericse screening system.
 Complete Stage 1 on page 1 (excluding Question 7).
 This form will provide information to the Unit Convener about any medical conditions or special considerations they need to be aware of.

 - Physical Activity Unit Consent Form.
-By completing the Physical Activity Unit Consent Form you acknowledge the requirements of participation in the workshops as stated in the unit outline here and in Section 4b.
+By completing the Physical Activity Unit Consent Form you acknowledge the requirements of participation in the workshops as stated in the unit outline and on the unit's Canvas site.